ganeti/ganeti/man/gnt-instance.rst

     Number of emulated CPU sockets.

 soundhw
-    Valid for the KVM and XEN hypervisors.
+    Valid for Xen PVM, Xen HVM and KVM hypervisors.

     Comma separated list of emulated sounds cards, or "all" to enable all the available ones.
+See the **qemu**\(1) manpage for valid options and additional details.

 cpuid
     Valid for the XEN hypervisor.